piecioshka/test-event-handling-mistake/README.md

 # test-event-handling-mistake

-> :ledger: Example of problem with bad error management
+📒 Test app with a problem with bad error management

 ## Screenshot